alp1n3-dev/alp1n3-dev.github.io/src/content/blog/2025-08-02-mac-go-gui-wails-vue/index.md

 Everything was outdated and didn't want to really *work* out-of-the-box with Wails and its Vue template, so some changes may need to be made in the environment, especially if you're using Tailwind.

 1. Use `npm` / `npx` to install/update any necessary packages.
+2. Install Tailwind using the [official docs](https://tailwindcss.com/docs/installation/using-vite), specifically for Vite if it's being used.
+(I accidentally was using outdated steps, which caused some initial problems.)
-2. The Vite config may end up looking something like this:
+3. The Vite config may end up looking something like this:
 ```js
 import { defineConfig } from "vite";
 import vue from "@vitejs/plugin-vue";